 The Board regularly reviews the composition of the Board to ensure that it has the necessary breadth and depth of skills to support the ongoing development of the Group.
-Whilst there is no Finance Director on the Board, the overview of the finance function is the responsibility of Piotr Schabik, aided by a non-Board Financial Controller.
+Whilst there is no Finance Director on the Board, the overview of the finance function is the responsibility of a non-Board Financial Controller.